 The Arlo Pro 2 is waterproof and can also be used outdoors, although it lacks a built-in light.
 Arlo sells an outdoor light that links to the camera, but we prefer the Netatmo Presence (see below) for outdoor use.
 Do consider the Arlo Pro 2 (or the LTE-based Arlo Go) for outdoor use, however, if you’ll use indoor models.
 That way everything will be in one app.

-Best outdoor security camera
+Best subscription-free outdoor security camera

 The Netatmo Presence is dominated by a floodlight that produces 1,000 lumens of brightness, equivalent to a 120-watt halogen lamp according to Netatmo.
 That means it plays well in the daytime and at night, when the motion-triggered light is supplemented by infrared night vision.